Aminadav/webpage-screenshot/README.md

+Sorry, about my english.
+My developing skills are better than English :)

+This project is monitored and I am watching and accepting pulling request.

+You are welcome to fork the project, fix and add new features. (even small fixes are welcome).
+If it working, I will merge and publish it.

+Thank you :)

 #![Icon](https://raw.githubusercontent.com/AminaG/Webpage-Screenshot/master/chrome-extensions/images/icon48.png) Webpage Screenshot

 This extension is able to capture 100% of both the vertical and horizontal content appearing on any webpage on the Internet.